wp-plugins/blue-admin/readme.txt

 Version: 12.05
 License: GPLv2 or later

+This is a simple and clear admin design that makes your WordPress administration section more clear and relaxed.

 == Description ==

 This is a simple and clear admin design that makes your WordPress administration section more clear and relaxed.